AgroDan/agrohacksstuff-content/_posts/2023-08-07-my-nmap-cheat-sheet.md

 ```

 The above will scan the target (on TCP only) on the default "nmap's most popular 1000 ports".
-It will attempt to communicate with each open port and obtaining the version of the software listening on it (`-sV`).
+It will attempt to communicate with each open port and obtain the version of the software listening on it (`-sV`).
 If it successfully connects to a port and determines the running service, it will attempt to run default scripts against it (`-sC`), which will do some basic enumeration on it.
 Say if it were to connect to a web server on port `:80`, it will then run simple things like `GET / HTTP/1.1\r\n` and return the title of the page.
 It will then record all output to a file named `portscan` in the "nmap" format (`-oN portscan`), and finally it will be verbose (`-v`).
 Running this in verbose will inform you the second it finds an open port, so you can attempt your own enumeration on the port before nmap can finish.
 This is useful if you are in a rush or something I guess.
 I should note that Ippsec generally uses `-oA <name of server>` instead of the above, but it's generally not necessary on a challenge on HackTheBox or something.
 Fairly useful on in-the-wild engagements though I suppose.

 Finally, I want to stress the concept of running nmap as root.
 The `sudo` command is necessary since nmap utilizes packet capture capabilities when performing scans, which is something only root can do.
 Sure the nmap binary will still work, but without the ability to perform a SYN scan it will default to a TCP scan, which does not do any packet capturing but rather initiates a TCP connection to each port and attempting to negotiate with it on an application level.
 This capability restricts nmap's ability to detect (as I have certainly witnessed before), so SYN scans are generally considered the best option, especially according to nmap's documentation.